pcrain/GungeonCraft/readme.md

 	+ 18 new active items
 - Lore for all new guns and items
 - 85 stylish cosmetic hats, accessible via a new hat room near Winchester in the Breach
-- Companion Shop: sells 3 random unlocked companions at a 30% discount.
-Guaranteed to spawn on the first floor each run
+- Companion Shop: sells 3 random unlocked companions at a 30% discount
-- Bartering Shop: trades 3 random D-A tier items for any higher-tiered item.
-Guaranteed to spawn on the second or third floor each run
+- Bartering Shop: trades 3 random D-A tier items for any higher-tiered item
-- Insurance Shop: sells insurance policies that let you carry items over to the next run.
-Guaranteed to spawn after starting a floor holding an A or S tier item
+- Insurance Shop: sells insurance policies that let you carry items over to the next run
 - Hecked Mode: randomize enemies' guns for a truly hecked playing experience.
 Enable it in Options -> Mod Config -> GungeonCraft -> Hecked Mode
 - A new secret boss
 - Vanilla bugfixes